Sotiriou Wilmowski Logo

 Out of all the things that can go wrong on the highway, getting hit by an 18-wheeler is probably the worst-case scenario.
 According to the US Department of Transportation, about 72% of truck accident deaths were the occupants of other cars (not truck drivers), and that number is only rising.

-Many motorists hope that they will never fall victim to a trucking accident, but as our firm has seen firsthand, 3.5% of all highway accidents (and nearly 10% of fatal highway accidents) were due to some type of negligence by a truck driver.
+Motorists hope that they will never fall victim to a trucking accident, but as our firm has seen firsthand, 3.5% of all highway accidents (and nearly 10% of fatal highway accidents) were due to some type of negligence by a truck driver.
 While many laws are in place to protect all motorists, many truck accident victims struggle to navigate their legal options after being involved in a truck crash.

 If you’re reeling from the immense pain of surviving a truck accident or the loss of a loved one in a large truck accident, you need to understand your legal options.
 Although securing compensation can’t undo the damage caused by the incident, it can be an invaluable resource in your journey toward recovery.

-Types of Truck Accident Lawsuits
+Types of Truck Accident Lawsuits in St. Louis and Missouri

 Like car accidents, there is an endless variety when it comes to the different types of truck accident lawsuits pursued on a day-to-day basis.
 In the fifteen years that our team of personal injury lawyers has served, we’ve seen countless examples.
 Below are a few of the more common situations we’ve seen play out in court.